Nursing

 Nursing courses are sequential, beginning with foundational courses and progressing to increasing levels of complexity and challenge throughout the program.
 As students move through the curriculum, new content is integrated and builds upon previously learned material.
 Thus, all students must earn the minimum grade of C+ (77) in all nursing courses to progress to the next semester and continue in the program.

 Further, students may not progress to the next semester with an incomplete in any nursing course.
 Students who do not obtain a grade of C+ or better in a nursing course may repeat the course once.
 A grade of less than C+ in two nursing courses (including a repeated course) will result in dismissal from the Egan School.
 The clinical component of all clinical nursing courses is graded on a pass/fail basis.
 Students must pass the theory and clinical component of a course to pass the entire course, regardless of their grade in the theory component.
 Students who fail to earn the minimum grade in either component of a clinical course must repeat the entire course.
-In clinical courses (Geriatrics, Medical Surgical I & II, Mental Health and Pediatrics), an average of 77 on theory tests, final exams and ATI scores in order to pass the course.
+In clinical courses (Geriatrics, Medical Surgical I & II, Mental Health, Maternity and Pediatrics), an overall average of 77 is required on theory tests, final exams and ATI scores in order to successfully pass the course regardless of overall course grades.
 Quizzes not included.
 If a student withdraws from a nursing course due to it being impossible to mathematically pass the course- this counts as a failure of a nursing course.
-Withdrawals based on health/personal issues would not be counted.
+Withdrawals based on health/personal issues would not be counted as a course failure.

 Fairfield University is committed to providing accommodations to students with disabilities in order to ensure equal access to programs, services, and activities.
 Students with disabilities can begin the accommodation request process by contacting the Office of Accessibility.